 - Emergency Medical Worker

 Assault and battery against a judge, correctional officer, police officer, firefighter, or emergency services volunteer can be charged as a Class 6 felony if a prosecutor can prove that the accused knew or had reason to believe that the alleged victim was employed as one of the above.
-Contact a federal criminal lawyer for more information about the various levels of assault crimes and how they may be charged.
+Contact a Virginia assault attorney for more information about the various levels of assault crimes and how they may be charged.

 Finally, if the alleged victim is intentionally chosen based on his or her religion, color, national origin, or race, the accused could be charged with a Class 6 felony, which carries a sentence of up to six months in jail, with 30 of those days as a mandatory minimum.

 Call (703) 278-2800 To Schedule A Free Consultation

 Assault is such a commonly used term in everyday life that the understanding of its actual criminal implications can become muddled.
 If you have been charged with it, or if you are the subject of an investigation, it is important that you have a complete understanding about the penalties you are facing and the impact of a trial on your life.
 When you are facing these type of situation, a qualified legal professional will make sure that your rights are protected throughout, and that your best interests are looked out for.